 | ^^^^^^^

 Now we get a warning and an error.
 Ignoring the warning for a moment, the error occurs because we don’t have an execute method on ThreadPool.
-Recall from the “Creating a Similar Interface for a Finite Number of Threads” section that we decided our thread pool should have an interface similar to that of thread::spawn, and that we’re going to implement the execute function so that it takes the closure it’s given and give it to an idle thread in the pool to run.
+Recall from “Creating a Similar Interface for a Finite Number of Threads” on page XX that we decided our thread pool should have an interface similar to thread::spawn.
+In addition, we’ll implement the execute function so it takes the closure it’s given and gives it to an idle thread in the pool to run.

+prod: link xref

 We’ll define the execute method on ThreadPool to take a closure as a parameter.
-You may remember from the “Storing Closures Using Generic Parameters and the Fn Traits” section in Chapter 13, we can take closures as parameters with three different traits: Fn, FnMut, and FnOnce.
+Recall from “Storing Closures Using Generic Parameters and the Fn Traits” on pageXX that we can take closures as parameters with three different traits: Fn, FnMut, and FnOnce.
 We need to decide which kind of closure to use here.
-We know we’re going to end up doing something similar to the standard library thread::spawn implementation, so we can look at what bounds the signature of thread::spawn has on its parameter.
-The documentation tells us:
+We know we’ll end up doing something similar to the standard library thread::spawn implementation, so we can look at what bounds the signature of thread::spawn has on its parameter.
+The documentation shows us the following:

+prod: confirm/link xref (ch 13)

 pub fn spawn<F, T>(f: F) -> JoinHandle<T>